Ingqondo-Insitute/dei-toolkit/README.md

 The DEI Toolkit, by providing this range of Flan-T5 model sizes, empowers you to choose the level of intelligence and complexity that best suits your needs and ambitions.
 Whether you're seeking a simple digital companion or aiming to create a digital Einstein, the DEI Toolkit provides the tools and the guidance to embark on your journey of DEI creation.

-##  Optimizing the Learning Process:  Mini-Epochs and Curriculum Shuffling 🧠📚🔀
+##  Optimizing the Learning Process
+### 🔀📚🧠 Mini-Epochs and Curriculum Shuffling 🧠📚🔀

 The DEI Toolkit's education process goes beyond simply feeding data to a language model.
 It employs innovative strategies, inspired by principles of human learning and cognitive development, to enhance the DEI's learning experience and promote the emergence of complex cognitive abilities.

 Two key features of the DEI Toolkit's training process are:

-**1. The Power of Mini-Epochs:  Chunking Knowledge for Deeper Understanding 📚🧠**
+**1.  🧠📚 The Power of Mini-Epochs:  Chunking Knowledge for Deeper Understanding 📚🧠**

 Instead of training the DEI on the entire dataset in one go, the DEI Toolkit divides each epoch (representing a year of education) into four mini-epochs (representing terms within a year).
 This approach, known as "chunking," breaks down the learning process into smaller, more manageable units, allowing the DEI to focus on specific concepts and develop a deeper understanding before moving on to new material.